Home | Index | Blog | No Autistics Allowed: Autism Society Canada Speaks For Itself

 15.)
 As a result, autistic adults agreeing to participate in ASCís structure are participating in an organization which informed the Supreme Court that this participation is impossible, and that the unrectified existence of such adults is a waste and a tragedy.
 Either ASC was dishonest in the Supreme Court, or ASC is lying to autistic adults when it claims we can participate.

-the kinds of positions fundamental to ASC.
-Many of the statements are repeated
+positions fundamental to ASC.
+Many of the statements

 The ASC welcome mat